mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 ### Third Party Transaction Request Failed - downstream FSPIOP failure

 #### Description

-A PISP User initiates a Third Party Transaction, and confirms the Payee on request from the 3rd-Party API BC via the PISP.
-The transaction is then forwarded to the DFSP for confirmation and to create a Transaction ID.
-The DFSP successfully triggers the Agreement/Quotation Flow, however it fails for some reason.
-The transaction is terminated and the PISP User notified via the 3rd-Party API BC via the Notifications BC.
+The workflow provided by this UC enables the Switch to handle instances where an authorized PISP User requests and confirms a transaction request, which when forwarded to the DFSP Account Holder fails for some reason during the quote process.
+The Switch is alerted to the failure, and provides a notification to the PISP User via their PISP App/Process.

 #### Flow Diagram